 “Traditionally, light microscopy cannot separate object less than 200 nm apart, but with SIM we can double that resolution to 100 nm.”

 Researchers can use SIM to view tissue sections that have been labeled with fluorescent antibodies.
 “It allows us to look at organelles that we can usually only see in isolated cells, or a single layer of cells in culture.
 SIM lets us see the same level of detail but in tissue ,” Brooks said.
-“Traditionally, light microscopy cannot separate object less than 200 nm apart, but with SIM we can double that resolution to 100 nm.”
+“Traditionally, light microscopy cannot separate objects less than 200 nm apart, but with SIM we can double that resolution to 100 nm.”

 SIM holds particular promise for not only viewing subcellular organelles, but for monitoring disease-related changes.
 The new methods paper demonstrates SIM’s ability to measure autophagy dynamics – the cellular “self-eating” mechanism for breaking down faulty intracellular components.

-Autophagy plays a central role in the cellular stress response.
+Autophagy plays a central role in cellular stress response.
 Its dysfunction is associated with myriad pathologies including cancer, aging, cardiovascular disease, liver disease, and of course, kidney disease.
 A major challenge in studying autophagy has been in reaching consensus on the right way to measure it.
 Static assays miss autophagic turnover, and it can be hard to differentiate between early autophagosomes and late autolysosomes – particularly when the two fuse inside cells.

 The paper helps bridge the gap between assays by showing it is possible to monitor autophagic flux in kidney tissue using SIM.
 By combining SIM with pH-sensitive fluorophores, Brooks was able to monitor the stages of autophagosome formation.